-The Fall Raptor Migration Count at the Allegheny Front Hawk Watch will begin August 15th and continue through Thanksgiving Day weekend.
+The Spring Raptor Migration Count at the Allegheny Front Hawk Watch began in early March and will continue through the first week of May.
 Find details and directions for visiting the hawk watch on this page.

 Directions to the Allegheny Front Hawk Watch